jazzzooo/ctf-writeups/MapleCTF/brsaby.md

 ```

 ## The Solution
+To decrypt the flag, we must factor `N`.
+This will allow us to compute phi, from which we can decrypt the inverse of e to undo the encryption.

 The laziest solution is to let a Computer algebra system (CAS) such as SymPy or SageMath solve this for you.
 ```python
 from sympy import solve, symbols p, q = symbols("p q")
 P, Q = solve([p**4 - q**3 - hint, p * q - N], [p, q])[0]
 ```
-The `solve` method in SymPy takes equations a list of equations all equal to zero, and a list of symbols to solve for.
+The `solve` method in SymPy takes a list of equations all equal to zero, and a list of symbols to solve for.
 We make each equation zero by subtracting the right side from the left.
 Thereafter we simply decrypt rsa as follows: